 - assistance in creating business plans and investor presentations

-What is a UT Dallas startup?
+What qualifies as a UT Dallas startup?

 A UT Dallas startup is simply a new business entity or “spinoff” formed to commercialize one or more university-derived inventions or intellectual properties.
 Formation of a startup business is an alternative commercialization approach to licensing the invention to an established company.